jameshnsears/QuoteUnquote/README.md

 ## 3. Build Instructions

-After cloning extract .gpg files = BuildConfig / GitHub Action Secrets values.
+After cloning extract .gpg files - BuildConfig / GitHub Action Secrets values.

+The app can be built on Windows 11 but the ./bin folder contains bash scripts (that work with git bash; some require gh cli).

 ### 3.1.
 CLI